 He abandoned his homeland but had a completely different self.
 As you read further, you will find that you would rather that person be yourself: own a magical invisibility ring; soar on the back of a big eagle; use riddles and brain teasers to defeat unknown monsters; brandish a short sword Assassinate the poisonous spider; put the Arkenberg in your pocket

-7. The Lion, the Witch and the Wardrobe
+6. The Lion, the Witch, and the Wardrobe

 "The Lion, the Witch, and the Wardrobe" has sold 85 million copies since it was first published in 1950.
 This is the first in the "Chronicles of Narnia" series of fantasy children's literary novels written by British writer C·S·Louis.
 The second part tells a fantasy adventure story.

-"The Lion, the Witch, and the Wardrobe", the first part of the fantasy masterpiece "The Chronicles of Narnia".
-In fact, it wasn't until the release of Disney's movie last year that I truly understood the ins and outs of this series of seven magical or fairy tale masterpieces and realized that the author CS Lewis is the close friend of Tolkien and the spiritual sustenance of Queen Rowling.
+"The Lion, the Witch, and the Wardrobe" is the first part of the fantasy masterpiece "The Chronicles of Narnia".
+In fact, it wasn't until the release of Disney's movie last year that I truly understood the ins and outs of this series of seven magical or fairy tale masterpieces and realized that the author CS Lewis is a close friend of Tolkien and the spiritual sustenance of Queen Rowling.

 On the contrary, his resurrection is not very impressive.
 Now holding the new book and reading the original, it turns out that it is like this-he was resurrected "that way", naturally!
 There are too many question marks between the pages full of fairy tales.